Rectangular Matrix Additions in Low and High Temperatures: Introduction

 \subsection{Techniques and difficulties}

-Unlike many other classes of $\beta$-ensembles, we don't have a density function of our object $\Vec{c}=\Vec{a}\boxplus_{M,N}^{\theta}\Vec{b}$, and because of the openness of the positivity conjecture we can't even guarantee that such density exists.
-Therefore, the proof of main results in low and high temperature regime, Theorem \ref{thm:lln} and Theorem \ref{thm:hightemplln}, both rely heavily on moment calculations.
-We characterize its distribution using the type BC Bessel generating function $G_{N;\theta}(z_{1},...,z_{M};\Vec{c})$, which is a new object in random matrix literature, and apply two different approaches in the low and high temperature regime respectively, to extract the moment information of $\Vec{c}$.
+Unlike many other classes of $\beta$-random matrices, we do not have a density function for our object $\Vec{c}=\Vec{a}\boxplus_{N,M}^{\theta}\Vec{b}$, and, due to the openness of the positivity conjecture, we cannot even guarantee that such a density exists.
+Consequently, the proofs of the main results in the low and high temperature regimes, Theorems~\ref{thm:lln} and~\ref{thm:hightemplln}, both rely heavily on moment calculations.
+We characterize the distribution of $\Vec{c}$ using the type BC Bessel generating function $G_{N;\theta}(x_{1},\dots,x_{N};\Vec{c})$, which is a new object in the random matrix literature, and we apply two different approaches in the low and high temperature regimes, respectively, to extract the moment information of $\Vec{c}$.

-In order to apply such approaches, it's necessary to figure out the correct notion of Bessel function $\B(\vec{c};z_{1},...,z_{M};\theta,N)$ for rectangular matrices.
-On one hand, we start from the case $\theta=\frac{1}{2},1,2$ and define $\B(\Vec{c};z_{1},...,z_{M};\theta,N)$ as the matrix integral in (\ref{eq_matrixint}), based on the probabilistic intuition of rectangular random matrices.
+In order to apply such approaches, it is necessary to figure out the correct notion of Bessel function $B(\vec{c};x_{1},\dots,x_{N};\theta,N,M)$ for rectangular matrices.
+On one hand, we start from the case $\theta=\frac{1}{2},1,2$ and define $B(\Vec{c};x_{1},\dots,x_{N};\theta,N,M)$ as the matrix integral in~\eqref{eq_matrixint}, based on the probabilistic intuition of rectangular random matrices.
 On the other hand, for arbitrary $\theta>0$, we define our type BC Bessel function to be a symmetric Dunkl kernel, that is known as the joint eigenfunction of the corresponding type BC Dunkl operators, with eigenvalues given by the symmetric moments of $\Vec{c}$.
-While there are infinite versions of Dunkl kernels, we choose the root multiplicities $m_{\pm e_{i}}$, $m_{\pm e_{i}\pm e_{j}}$ in a unique way that
+While there are infinite versions of Dunkl kernels, we choose the root multiplicities $m_{\pm e_{i}}$, $m_{\pm e_{i}\pm e_{j}}$ in a unique way that \begin{itemize}\itemsep=0pt \item[(1)] For $\theta=\frac{1}{2},1,2$, it coincides with~\eqref{eq_matrixint}.